xavierpriour/capistrano-secret/README.md

 config/secret/production.json
 ```

-In the files, define keys as needed:
+In the files, define keys as needed, using JSON syntax.
+For example:
 ```JSON
 {
     "db" : {